-Soft Sided Slings – Baby Slings or carriers that are soft sided or wrap should be checked carefully for rips, tears and recalls.
+Soft Sided Slings – Baby Slings or carriers that are soft-sided or wrap should be checked carefully for rips, tears and recalls.
 (I personally had 3 slings and never felt fully safe using those things!)

 Nursing Bras – These babies hold up your puppies!
-As with extended use with your regular bra they deteriorate over time and straps can come loose, be missed labeled or just fit you incorrectly.
+As with extended use with your regular bra, they deteriorate over time and straps can come loose, be missed labeled or just fit you incorrectly.

 Other important things you should keep in mind when buying used items:

-- Check expiration dates and ask when and where item was purchased if applicable.
+- Check expiration dates and ask when and where the item was purchased if applicable.
 Avoid items that have been used twice already.

 - Check how the item operates; does it run on batteries or does it have an adapter?
-Also check for split or frayed wires for electrical swings and gliders.
-Also check the battery compartment for acid damage.
+Also, check for split or frayed wires for electrical swings and gliders.
+Also, check the battery compartment for acid damage.

 - Check sleepwear and blankets for flame retardant labels.
 These items will NOT burn in the event there is a fire in your home.
 Infants should avoid using blankets, pillows, stuffed animals, etc.

 - Make sure all items purchased are up to date and have NO recalls on them.
-Do your homework before you buy; if your looking at an item online request additional information from the seller like model numbers and product names to check for recalls.
+Do your homework before you buy; if you’re looking at an item online request additional information from the seller like model numbers and product names to check for recalls.

 - Secure all furniture to the wall.
 Make sure if your purchasing used furniture it has all the pieces needed and ask for a wall anchor if not contact the company and request one.
 This will prevent a tragic accident for your child especially older children with younger siblings.